Browned Butter Orange Cardamom Cake

 Edible flowers, for garnishing

-- Preheat the oven to 375°F. Grease an 8” cake pan, line the bottom with parchment paper, and set aside.
+- Heave oven to 375°F. Grease an 8” cake pan, line the bottom with parchment paper.
+Set aside.

-- Place the granulated white sugar and brown sugar in a large bowl.
+- Place 3/4 cup granulated sugar and brown sugar in large bowl.
 Add the orange zest and, using your fingers, rub the zest into the sugar.
-Add the cooled brown butter and, using an electric mixer, beat on medium high, scraping down the bowl periodically, until the mixture becomes light and airy, about 4 to 6 minutes.
+Add the cooled brown butter and, using an electric mixer, beat on medium-high, scraping down the bowl periodically, until the mixture becomes light and airy, about 4 to 6 minutes.
 Scrape down the sides of the bowl and add the eggs one at a time, beating until smooth between each addition.

 - To make the frosting, split the vanilla bean in half lengthwise.
 Using a paring knife, scrape the vanilla beans from the pod and transfer to a large bowl.
 Save the scraped vanilla bean for vanilla sugar or vanilla syrup.
 Add the butter and confectioner’s sugar to the bowl with the vanilla and, using an electric mixer, beat on medium high until the sugar dissolves and the mixture gets lighter and airier in texture.
 Scrape down the sides of the bowl, add the crème fraîche, and beat until just combined.